 Ready to Apply?

-Our Mini-Grant Application Guidelines can be found here.
-Use this Application Form and Budget Template to complete your application!
+Our Mini-Grant Application Guidelines and Form can be found here.
+Use this Budget Template to complete your application!

 Curious about how the Mini-Grant Committee evaluates your application?
 Download the Mini-Grant Scorecard.